Pello railway station

+Building structure

+The station is basic, with one solitary unpaved platform, though there is a small wooden bench with a roof.
+The platform of the station is 26.5 centimeters above the ground, and has a total length of 454 meters.
+The station has four track, with one platform track, one side track, and two loading tracks.

+Operation

 The track from Kaulinranta railway station to Pello was built in 1964, and in the next year, the track was extended from Pello to Sieppijärvi railway station.

+The station serves both passenger and freight traffic.
+It's mainly used for the loading of logs onto freight carriages, although there are daily passenger services to Kolari railway station and Helsinki Central railway station.

 The station is the only point on the track between Tornio and Kolari to allow trains to pass each other.
 The traffic control is handled remotely from the Oulu railway station.